mefferr/MT5-Ledger/README.md

 **Win Rate is a Misleading Statistic for Cowards**

 High win rates are for complete pussies selling cheap optionality to the market just to feel the psychological comfort of being "right."
 It's pure ego-stroking bullshit.
 GOYA completely inverts this.
-You risk 50-150 pips to capture a fucking 500-1500 pip runner.
+You risk 50-150 pips to capture a 500-1500 pip runner.
 If your payoff ratio is 10:1, you only need to be right 10% of the time to break even.
 The math is brutal and completely unambiguous - **expectancy is your edge multiplied by massive payoff asymmetry**, not how often you jerk off your ego with a tiny green trade.

 **Losses Are Probes, Not Failures**

-Stop treating red trades like someone just shot your fucking dog.
+Stop treating red trades like someone just shot your dog.
 They are invoices.
 Every losing trade is just a cheap, low-cost probe deployed to force the market to show its hand.
 The probe extracts information.
 If the setup fails, you learned something at a fixed cost.
 If it runs, you violently exploit the vulnerability.
 If your probes cost 80 pips and your runners yield 800, you can get stopped out 9 out of 10 times and still compound your account like a psychopath.
 Losses are just the raw cost of doing business.

 **Type II Errors Will Fucking Destroy You**